A statistical interpretation of spectral embedding: the generalised random dot product graph: Introduction

 \section{Introduction}

-While graphs are long-established objects of study in Mathematics and Computer Science, the contemporary proliferation of observable networks has made their analysis relevant in almost every branch of academia, government and industry.
-Yet, instead of being straightforward, translating graph theory into principled statistical procedures has produced challenges requiring a number of new insights.
+While the study of graphs is well-established in Mathematics and Computer Science, it has only more recently become mainstream in Statistics, a shift driven at least in part by the advent of the Internet \citep{newman2018networks}.
+Yet, despite its breadth, translating existing graph theory into principled statistical procedures has produced many new mathematical challenges.

-An example pertinent to this paper is the spectral clustering algorithm \citep{von2007tutorial}.
-Broadly speaking, given an undirected graph, this algorithm first computes the spectral decomposition of the corresponding adjacency or normalised Laplacian matrix.
-Next, the graph is \emph{spectrally embedded} into $\R^d$ by picking out the $d$ main eigenvectors --- in our case scaled according to their corresponding eigenvalue --- to obtain a $d$-dimensional vector representation of each node.
-Finally, these points are input into a clustering algorithm such as $K$-means \citep{steinhaus1956division} to obtain communities.
-The most popular justification for this algorithm, put forward by \citet{shi2000normalized} based on earlier work by \citet{donath1973lower,fiedler1973algebraic}, is of solving a convex relaxation of the normalised cut problem.
-A more principled statistical justification was finally found by \citet{rohe2011spectral}, see also \citet{lei2015consistency}, showing that the spectral clustering algorithm provides a consistent estimate for the stochastic block model.
-Their proof however required a simple but substantial modification of the algorithm --- to use eigenvectors from both the high \emph{and} the low ends of the spectrum --- of great relevance here.
+An example pertinent to this paper is the spectral clustering procedure \citep{von2007tutorial}.
+This procedure, which aims to find network communities, generally proceeds along the following steps.
+Given an undirected graph, the corresponding adjacency or normalised Laplacian matrix is first constructed.
+Next, the graph is \emph{spectrally embedded} into $d$ dimensions by computing the $d$ principal eigenvectors of the matrix --- in our case scaled according to eigenvalue --- to obtain a $d$-dimensional vector representation of each node.
+The first scaled eigenvector can be thought to provide the $x$-coordinate of each node, the second the $y$-coordinate, and so forth.
+Finally, these points are input into a clustering algorithm such as $K$-means \citep{steinhaus1956division,lloyd1982least} to obtain communities.
+The most popular justification for this algorithm, put forward by \citet{shi2000normalized} based on earlier work by \citet{donath1973lower,fiedler1973algebraic}, is its solving a convex relaxation of the normalised cut problem.
+A more principled statistical justification was finally found by \citet{rohe2011spectral}, see also \citet{lei2015consistency}, showing that the spectral clustering algorithm provides consistent identification of communities under the stochastic block model \citep{holland1983stochastic}.
+Their analysis however demands that eigenvectors corresponding to the largest \emph{magnitude} eigenvalues are used, countering earlier and contemporary papers which recommend using only the positive.